agile-exchange/Shareversity/README.md

 Recordings / Screenshots of Scrum Activities can be found [here](https://drive.google.com/drive/folders/1jFoImuQzUL1GwPM0XBCl-rEKa0A1INnh)

 **Sprint Planning**

+  On 11/2, we conducted two Sprint planning sessions.
+Recording [here](https://drive.google.com/file/d/13kw4y9fAhlVQsMOTDn156jIUig8FHvQy/view?usp=share_link) for part 1 and [here](https://drive.google.com/file/d/13eYqNkZNe72fZYouQyn-UL98IFpg7nPa/view?usp=share_link) for part 2.

-Rationale for Sprint forecast: We forecast that can complete 61 story points for our first sprint.
+ Rationale for Sprint forecast: We forecast that could complete 61 story points for our first sprint.
 This number seemed like a reasonable estimate since the stories we chose are related to one another and because it represents roughly 1/3 of the total story points estimated for all the features to accomplish our near vision for our product in the three sprints available.

 Only Developers participated in moving stories from the product backlog into the sprint backlog.